-In fact the first exploration well at Johan Sverdrup was drilled as far back as 1967, and was only the second exploration well ever on the NCS, located just 160 kilometres west of Stavanger.
+In fact, the first exploration well at Johan Sverdrup was drilled way back in 1967, and was only the second exploration well ever on the NCS, located just 160 kilometres west of Stavanger.

 Decades after the discovery of fields such as Statfjord and Gullfaks, the ranks of the giants can be augmented by Johan Sverdrup, one of the largest discoveries ever.
-At peak production this single field will account for roughly 25% of total petroleum production on the NCS, with a production horizon stretching beyond the year 2050.
+At peak production this single field will account for roughly 30% of total oil production on the Norwegian Contintental Shelf, with a production lifespan stretching well beyond the year 2050.

-When production is at its maximum level, 660,000 barrels will be recovered per day.
-Total resources are estimated to be between 2.1 and 3.1 billion barrels of oil equivalents and our ambition is to recover 70% of these reserves.
+We expect production to reach approximately 720,000 barrels per day at its maximum level in Phase 2.
+Total recoverable resources are estimated at 2.7 billion barrels of oil equivalent and our ambition is to recover above 70% of the reserves.

-Due to the sheer scale of Johan Sverdrup — the area of the field is some 200 square kilometres — it will be developed in several phases involving several fixed platform installations.
+Due to the sheer scale of Johan Sverdrup — the area of the field is some 200 square kilometres — it will be developed in two phases involving a total of five fixed platform installations.

-The first phase of the field centre will span 700 metres and include an accommodation platform with 450 cabins, a process platform, a drilling platform and a riser platform linked by bridges.
-The platforms are supported on steel jackets standing in 110 metres of water.
+The first phase of the field centre spans 700 metres and include an accommodation platform with 450 cabins and 560 beds, a processing platform, a drilling platform and a riser platform, all linked by bridges.
+The platforms are supported on steel jackets standing in approximately 110 metres of water.

-When the first phase of the development reaches production start-up in late 2019, total capacity is estimated at 440,000 barrels per day.
-We expect to drill more than 30 production and injection wells in the first phase, and a number of wells will be pre-drilled so as to speed up production at start-up, which is planned for 2019.
+In the first phase, total capacity is approximately 470,000 barrels per day, rising to an expected 535,000 barrels by mid-2021.
+We expect to drill more than 30 production and injection wells in the first phase, and eight wells have been pre-drilled so as to speed up production after start-up.

-Total first-phase investments will amount to NOK 88 billion, (capex numbers in nominal terms based on fixed currency).
-These include a field centre composed of four platforms, wells, export solutions for oil and gas, plus power supply.
+Total first-phase investments will amount to NOK 83 billion, (capex numbers in nominal terms based on fixed currency).
+These include a field centre consisting of four platforms, wells, export solutions for oil and gas, plus power supply.

 Oil for export from Johan Sverdrup will be transported via pipeline to the Mongstad terminal in Hordaland.
-Gas will be transported via Statpipe to Kårstø in Rogaland through a new 165 kilometre gas pipeline for processing and onward transport.
+Gas will be transported through a new gas pipeline via Statpipe to Kårstø in Rogaland for processing and onward transport.